-Objectives: The objective of the course is to develop an understanding of reactivity organic compounds, reaction mechanisms, characterization of organic compounds by UV and IR.
-The course also will give an understanding of the chemistry of carbohydrates particularly di and tri-saccharide.
+Objectives: The objective of the course is to develop an understanding of reactivity organic compounds, reaction mechanisms and synthetic utility of some important organic reagents and characterization of organic compounds by NMR.
+The course also will give an understanding of the chemistry of some selected heterocyclic compounds.